-The rule change sought to remove certain barriers to distributors deploying alternative technologies and methods of providing distribution services, such as transitioning customers to off-grid supply, by amending the definition of "distribution service".
+The rule change request from Western Power sought to remove certain barriers to distributors deploying alternative technologies and methods of providing distribution services, such as transitioning customers to off-grid supply, by amending the definition of "distribution service".

 The Commission supports enabling off-grid supply but considers that a broader package of changes to laws, rules and state and territory instruments is required to protect consumers.
 A change to the National Electricity Rules (NER) alone could not address a lack of customer protections for off-grid customers and may be invalid due to inconsistencies with the National Electricity Law (NEL).
-The draft determination sets out recommendations regarding a package of changes to enable efficient off-grid supply, for consideration as the COAG Energy Council progresses its work in this area.